 The main legal principle that governs fault in car accident cases—regardless of their location—is negligence.
 We presume all drivers are cautious and obey the law.
 However, if a driver is not cautious in a parking lot and violates traffic laws, they are said to be negligent.

-The reason it is important to take photos at the scene, documenting the damage and position of the vehicles, and get contact information for witnesses is that they can help determine liability.
-A police report will also carry significant weight with the insurance company in determining liability.
+The reason it is important to take photos at the scene, document the damage and position of the vehicles, and get contact information for witnesses is that they can help determine liability.
+A police accident report will also carry significant weight with the insurance company in determining liability.

 Third-Party Liability